cdkodi/shopifyblog/TECH_ARCHITECTURE.md

 This document outlines the technical architecture for a streamlined blog content management system designed for Shopify stores, focused on essential topic planning and content organization.

-**Current Status: Phase 1 Complete ✅ - Simplified Topic Management System**
+**Current Status: Phase 1 Complete ✅ - Ready for Phase 2 AI Integration**

+**Environment Setup Status: Complete ✅**
+- All AI provider API keys configured in Vercel
+- Test endpoint verified all providers working
+- Ready for AI service layer implementation

 ## System Architecture